China aluminium smelters start to reduce output as virus sends prices tumbling

 Gone to pot: Aluminium margins under pressure as prices plummethttps://reut.rs/2xkeXau

-(Reporting by Tom Daly; additional reporting by Mai Nguyen in Singapore; Editing by Kirsten Donovan)
+(Reporting by Tom Daly; additional reporting by Mai Nguyen in Singapore; Editing by Kirsten Donovan and Susan Fenton)

 ((tom.daly@thomsonreuters.com; +86 10 5669 2119;))